alicel/go-s3-bucket-access/README.md

 }
 ```

+### Parameters

+You will need to have an AWS account with at least one S3 bucket.

+All parameters are passed as environment variables.
+These are:
+- Credentials.
+Specify either of these:
+  - `MBA_ACCESS_KEY` and `MBA_SECRET_KEY`: AWS access key and secret key to access the S3 bucket
+  - `MBA_PROFILE_NAME`: name of an AWS profile to access the bucket (not supported when running this component as a container)
+- `MBA_REGION`: AWS region where the S3 bucket is located
+- `MBA_BUCKET_NAME`: name of the S3 bucket to access
+- `MBA_MIGRATION_ID`: unique identifier for this migration (can be any string)
+- To persist state to an existing k8s config map, specify both:
+  - `MBA_K8S_CONFIG_MAP_NAMESPACE`: k8s namespace where the config map is located
+  - `MBA_K8S_CONFIG_MAP_NAME`: name of the k8s config map

+All parameters are required apart from the k8s ones, which can be left out if not using a k8s config map.

-### Building it
+### Building and running it as an executable
 To build it, run`go build` from the project root directory.
 You may need to pull in some dependencies using `go get`.

-### Running it

-Requires an AWS account with at least one S3 bucket.

-Credentials are required and can be passed in one of these two ways:
-- Explicitly specified as command-line parameters:
-    - Specify both `accessKey` and `secretKey`.
-- Loaded from an existing AWS profile
-    - Specify `profileName`.
-    - If using AWS SSO, ensure that you are logged into the profile that you want to use (`aws sso login --profile=profileName`)

-You will also need to provide:
-- The AWS region in which the bucket is, as `region`
-- The name of the bucket, as `bucketName`
-- The identifier of your migration, as `migrationId`

-To run the utility with static credentials:
-`./go-s3-bucket-access -accessKey <my_ak> -secretKey <my_sk> -region <my_reg> -bucketName <my_bn> -migrationId <my_migration_id>`

-To run the utility using a profile:
-`./go-s3-bucket-access -profileName <my_pn> -region <my_reg> -bucketName <my_bn> -migrationId <my_migration_id>`
+To run the utility, configure the environment variables as explained above and simply run:
+`./go-s3-bucket-access`

 ### Building it as a Docker image and running it as a container

 To build the image (after cloning this repo locally):
 `docker build --no-cache --tag go-s3-bucket-access .`

-To run it as a container:
+To run it as a container, create an environment file with the variables set as explained above and simply run:
-`docker run go-s3-bucket-access -accessKey <my_ak> -secretKey <my_sk> --region <my_reg> -bucketName <my_bn> -migrationId <my_migration_id>`
+`docker run go-s3-bucket-access`

 #### Note

-When running it as a container, passing a profile name is not supported at the moment: you will need to specify a valid AWS accessKey / secretKey pair.
+When running it as a container, passing a profile name is not supported at the moment: you will need to specify a valid
+AWS accessKey / secretKey pair.